Fast Neural Representations for Direct Volume Rendering: Fast Volumetric SRN (fV-SRN)

 \section{Fast Volumetric SRN (fV-SRN)}

 When using SRNs, the main computational bottleneck is the evaluation of the network to infer a data sample at a given domain location.
 In frameworks like PyTorch or Tensorflow, the basic building block a network is composed of is a single linear layer.
 On recent GPUs, when a layer is evaluated, the inputs and weights are loaded from global memory, updated, and the results are written back to global memory to make them available to the next layer.
 In direct volume rendering, if 100 steps along a ray are taken and the SRN consists of 7 layers, this amounts to 700 layer invocations and global memory read and write operations.
-In the following, we show that it is possible to completely avoid loading and storing the intermediate results to global memory if the network stays within the local combined shared memory and L1 data cache on each GPU's streaming multiprocessor.
-This gives rise to a speedup of up to $16.8\times$ of our custom CUDA TensorCore implementation, compared to a native PyTorch~\cite{PyTorch2019} implementation, for the same V-SRN network architecture.
+In the following, we show that it is possible to completely avoid loading and storing the intermediate results to global memory by fusing the network into a single CUDA kernel and following certain size constraints as detailed below.
+This idea was previously applied for radiance caching in Monte-Carlo path tracing~\cite{mueller2021realtime}, but is extended here by the latent grid (see \autoref{sec:fastSRN:latentgrid}) and by avoiding all global memory access within the network layers (see \autoref{sec:fastSRN:TC}).
+This gives rise to a speedup of up to $16.8\times$ of our custom CUDA TensorCore implementation, compared to a native PyTorch~\cite{PyTorch2019} implementation, for the same V-SRN network architecture, see \autoref{sec:steady:performance}.